Milan-Ecsedi/graduation-project-frontend/README.md

 # Why is this project has been created

-We wanted to make an application where the people can be students and teachers at the same time Everyone can teach and learn from other people.
+We wanted to make an application where the people can be students and teachers at the same time.
+Everyone can teach and learn from other people.

 ## How can i learn

-You register an Gritos account, our backend makes it easy.
+You register a Gritos account, our backend makes it easy.
 You log in and then you can sign up to various courses.
 The courses has starting date so you must sign up before it expires.

 ## I want to teach various subjects, how can i publish my courses

 Then you must download our desktop application.
-For more, see the graduation desktop repository.
+For more, see the graduation desktop app.
-Attention.: Your Gritos account must have an Moderator/Admin role.
+Attention.: Your Gritos account must have a Moderator/Admin role.

 ## Can i use the app on my phone